IgniteUI/igniteui-docfx/en/components/excel_library_using_cells.md

 ---
 title: Excel Library| Data Spreadsheet | Ignite UI for Angular | Infragistics
 _description: Use the Excel Library to work with spreadsheet data using Microsoft Excel features.
 Easily transfer data from excel to your application.
 _keywords: Excel library, Ignite UI for Angular, Infragistics
+mentionedTypes: ['Workbook']
 ---

 ## Using Cells